Franco-yvr/SVMProjects/imageClassifier/README.md

-You will need a dataset of images and its corresponding SIFT descriptors.
-The one used for this project is 3.2 Gb in , which is well beyond the github 100Mb policy.
+Step 1: You will need a script to extract the SIFT descriptors of the provided images.
+I have one somewhere, will try to add it later.
+Alternatively there should be many on github.
+Step 2: python3 main.py